What Is Payroll? Everything Business Owners Need to Know

 Payroll is the process of employers paying their employees for work they’ve completed.
-That process, as a whole, encompasses many things—from calculating gross and net wages to making payments to tax agencies (including the IRS) and vendors that provide employee benefits.
+That process, as a whole, encompasses many things—from calculating gross and net wages to making payments to tax agencies (including the Internal Revenue Service) and vendors that provide employee benefits.
 In some cases, such as when a court garnishment order is received, it even includes withholding money to pay an employee’s creditors.

 Handling payroll the right way is important.
-Employers need to be diligent to ensure that their employees receive the funds they’re legally entitled to in a timely manner.
-There are also many labor laws that affect payroll, such as overtime pay and minimum wage.
+Employers should be diligent to ensure that their employees receive the funds they’re legally entitled to in a timely manner.
+Many labor laws, such as overtime pay and minimum wage, also affect payroll.

 What Happens When You Run Payroll?